kensanata/face/README.md

 a row of ears or chins (maybe with beards).

 1. Scan the image and crop it using [The Gimp](http://www.gimp.org/) or whatever else you feel comfortable with.
+Cropping is important.
+   The result should be an image more or less 5 × 450 = 2250 pixels
+   wide and 5 × 600 = 3000 pixels high.

+2. Clean up the image using [ImageMagick](http://www.imagemagick.org/) and the following command line: `convert -blur 0x1 +dither -remap tintenblau.png scan1.jpg source1.png` – this forces the image to use the [Tintenblau](tintenblau.png) Palette (and loses the grid).

-2. Cut the image into elements using [cutter.pl](cutter.pl).
+3. Cut the image into elements using [cutter.pl](cutter.pl).
+It cuts the scan into 5 × 5 images of 450 × 600 pixels each and labels them

-3. Clean up the files by using a three color palette [TODO].
+   by row.
+You'd invoke it as follows: `perl cutter.pl source1.png eyes nose mouth hair chin` or `perl cutter.pl source2.png eyes nose mouth hair ears`.

+4. If you think that some of your samples are specific to a particular phenotype, add the type to the filename.
+If you have a beard, for example, rename it from `chin_1.png` to `chin_male_1.png` or if you have ears that are fit for elves only, rename it from `ears_2.png` to `ears_elf_2.png`.